 - Unpackaged food – only if you have allergies

 What Can’t I Bring To Volcano Bay?

 These are additional items other than the original list of prohibited items on the Universal Studios Orlando website.
-These that are specific to Volcano Bay and are not permitted into the park.
+These are specific to Volcano Bay and are not permitted into the park.

 - No glassware or glass containers are permitted

 - No alcohol is permitted within the park